Fort Canning Hill: Early colonial period

 Raffles' former residence was extended and redesigned by Coleman with bricks and tiles in June 1824, as funded by the 2nd Resident John Crawfurd to be used by other Residents and Governors of Singapore as the Government House, thus the location gained the name Government Hill.
 When the residence was demolished in 1859 to make way for a fort, Government House was moved to a house in Oxley Estate called the Pavilion.

-On 2 August 1824, Temenggong Abdul Rahman, Sultan Hussein and John Crawfurd signed the Treaty of Friendship and Alliance at the hill.
-The hill was also known by the Malays as Bukit Bendera (Flag Hill in Malay) after the Union Jack flag hoisted on the hill by William Farquhar, and later, also as Bukit Tuan Bonham (Sir Bonham’s Hill in Malay) after Sir Samuel George Bonham, who was governor from 1836 to 1848.
+On 2 August 1824, Temenggong Abdul Rahman, Sultan Hussein, and John Crawfurd signed the Treaty of Friendship and Alliance at the hill.
+The hill was also known by the Malays as Bukit Bendera after the Union Jack flag hoisted on the hill by William Farquhar, and later, also as Bukit Tuan Bonham after Sir Samuel George Bonham, who was governor from 1836 to 1848.

 A Christian cemetery used to exist on the hill, serving as the burial ground for early Europeans in Singapore.
 The first Christian cemetery was used until 1822 and had 3 burials, was located close to Raffles house.
 The second cemetery was located on the slopes of Fort Canning Hill, and was expanded and consecrated in 1834.
 A brick wall and a Gothic gateway were constructed in 1846 to enclose it, built by Captain Charles Edward Faber.
 Two classical monuments, and some headstones placed along brick walls remained at the site.
 The cemetery continued to be used until 1865 when it was declared full and closed.
 By this time, around one third of the burials there were of Chinese Christians.
 In the 1970s the cemetery was exhumed and many of the surviving tombstones were embedded in the surviving walls.